-Can you imagine sitting in a coffee house asking for a cafe, saying ‘We’d like a cafe for two, please’, and having the waiter bring you sandwiches and coffee?
+Can you imagine sitting in a coffee house asking for a cafe, saying ‘We’d like a cafe for two, please’?
+And that would mean having the waiter bring you sandwiches and coffee.

 Perhaps it was the coffee equivalent of High Tea?

-As time and fashion progressed it was a short step from cafe meaning a light meal accompanied by drinking coffee to the name of the establishment itself.
+As time and fashion progressed it was a short step from cafe meaning a light meal accompanied by drinking coffee.
+It was a short step to the name of the establishment itself.

-Perhaps there was a crossover period when both were used, and you might hear someone say that they were going to a cafe for a cafe.
+Perhaps there was a crossover period when both were used.
+If so then you might hear someone say that they were going to a cafe for a cafe.

-Be all that as it may, next time you are in a cafe, you can let your mind carry you back in time and wander down the years to the present day and think how the word cafe got its meaning.
+Next time you are in a cafe, you can let your mind carry you back in time.
+Wander down the years to the present day and think how the word cafe got its meaning.